Skip to Main Content

 • Summary of benefits offered to U. S. workers and H-1B workers

-• Where the employer utilizes the definition of single employer in the Internal Revenue Code (IRC), a list of any entities included as part of the single employer in making the determination as to its H1B-dependency status
+• Where the employer utilizes the definition of "single employer" in the Internal Revenue Code (IRC), a list of any entities included as part of the single employer in making the determination as to its H-1B-dependency status

 In the event of corporate change, the public inspection file must also contain: